jbavari/cordova-plugin-video-editor/README.md

 outputHeight = outputWidth / aspectRatio;
 ```

-Android uses the ffmpeg scale filter like this `ffmpeg -i input.mp4 -vf scale:640:-2 output.mp4`.
-This will set the width of the output video to 640 pixels and will calculate the height of the output video according to the aspect ratio of the input video.
+Android will always use the aspect ratio of the input video to calculate the scaled output width and height.
+Setting `maintainAspectRatio` on android will make not make a difference.

 If you don't provide width and height to `transcodeVideo` the output video will have the same dimensions as the input video.